PimHuijnen-zz/pdf-to-text/README.md

 # pdf-to-text
-Jupyter notebooks to extract text from pdf files
+Jupyter notebooks to extract text from pdf files.
+Work in progress!